128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-tcp    Traffic profile settings for TCP tls    Traffic profile settings for TLS udp    Traffic profile settings for UDP
+- tcp: Traffic profile settings for TCP
+- tls: Traffic profile settings for TLS
+- udp: Traffic profile settings for UDP

 ## `configure authority router reachability-profile protocol traffic-class`